foreverphoenix/the-phoenix-flavour/content/fallout/installation/finalisation.md

 >  I recommend adding ModOrganizer.exe to your taskbar or creating a shortcut on your Desktop for easy access.

+## LUTs

+An easy way to customise the overall tone of the game is by changing the color palettes - through LUTs.
+I have included three different options of which you can choose one or none.
+Take a look at the mod pages and their preview pictures.

+You can change or disable LUTs at any time.

+- Under the **LUT (OPTIONAL)** separator in Mod Organizer 2, check your preferred option.
+- Check the pictures for [Neutral Look Up Tables LUT](https://www.nexusmods.com/fallout4/mods/1016).
+- Check the pictures for [Fallout 4 Enhanced Color Correction](https://www.nexusmods.com/fallout4/mods/5060).

 ## Controller Fix

-For FallUI, the interface overhaul, I increased the Pipboy resolution in the fallout4prefs.ini file.
+For FallUI, the interface overhaul, I increased the Pipboy resolution in the `fallout4prefs.ini` file.
 Unfortunately this will cause the map cursor to lock in the upper left corner when playing with a controller.

 If you play with a controller, follow these instructions to revert the INI tweak: